Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Approach:

-Step 1: Calculate the degree of unsaturation (or IHD, section 2.3) based on the given molecular formula, and get hints about structure/functional group according to the degree of unsaturation.
+Step 1: Calculate the degree of unsaturation (or IHD, section 2.3) based on the given molecular formula, and get hints about the structure/functional group according to the degree of unsaturation.
 This is usually the first step to solving this type of question.

 Degree of unsaturation =(2n+2)-x/2=(2x5+2)-12/2=0